aragon/hack/docs/os-building.md

 #### Representing time

-As it is unlikely we'll ever need to worry about `uint256`-precision for UNIX timestamps (in seconds) or blocks (in ~15s intervals), we generally cast these values down to `uint64`s so we can pack them to save gas. aragonOS provides `TimeHelpers` and `Uint256Helpers` as utility contracts for obtaining these values safely.
+As it is unlikely we'll ever need to worry about `uint256`-precision for UNIX timestamps (in seconds) or blocks (in ~15s intervals), we generally cast these values down to `uint64`s so we can pack them to save gas. aragonOS provides [`TimeHelpers`](docs/common_TimeHelpers) and [`Uint256Helpers`](docs/common_Uint256Helpers) as utility contracts for obtaining these values safely.

 ### Safety conveniences

-`SafeERC20` is available as of `@aragon/os@4.1.0` as a generic library to smooth out ERC20 token interactions.
+As of `@aragon/os@4.1.0`, [`SafeERC20`](docs/common_SafeERC20) is available as a generic library to smooth out ERC20 token interactions.
 In particular, it adds the ability to transparently handle [tokens that don't return properly](https://github.com/sec-bit/awesome-buggy-erc20-tokens/blob/master/ERC20_token_issue_list.md#b1-transfer-no-return) as well as adding `staticcall` variants for common read-only interfaces in tokens.

+As of `@aragon/os@4.2.0`, a `ReentrancyGuard` has been built into `AragonApp` to prevent exposed app functionality from facing re-entrancy problems.
+See [the aragonOS reference documentation](/docs/aragonos-ref#re-entrancy-protection) for more information on making use of it.

 ### UNIX philosophy